SheDoesWords

 You have questions?
 We have answers.

 She Does Words is always ready to jump into complicated communications issues, entitlement efforts, and at milestone moments to ensure your message is clear and engaging.
-But, and there's always a but, sooner is always better.
+It is never too late to seek support, but sooner is always better.
 Why?
-Simple, you get one opportunity to tell your story first, and your story deserves the time to be researched, scrutinized and refined before it is shared.
+Because you get one opportunity to tell your story first, and your story deserves the time to be researched, scrutinized and refined before it is shared.
 Make your launch matter.

 Firstly, there are no small projects, just small consultants.
 Secondly, absolutely.
-She Does Words has worked with large corporations on one-off collateral-creation projects, C-suite keynote presentations, and the like, as well as multi-year entitlement efforts with major studio-industry players.
-Our goal is to help make your life easier by telling your story in a way that your key audiences remember your message.
+She Does Words has worked with large corporations on one-off collateral-creation projects, C-suite keynote presentations, and multi-year entitlement efforts, while also supporting small startups or individuals who have sought help crafting speeches.
+Our goal is to help make your life easier by telling your story in a way that ensures your key audiences understand and share your message.
 Large or small, we can help.
 And, if we can't, we probably know someone who can, and we'll help with that too.

 Yes, that is our goal, and we think it's the smartest thing we can share with our clients.

 Absolutely!
-She Does Words has led the communications strategy and developed messaging for many entitlement projects and company initiatives throughout the US.
 She Does Words is comfortable serving as a one-stop shop for strategy, marketing, and collateral development (websites, brochures, community outreach presentations etc.) as well as working within a team of consultants with a specific focus.
+Often, She Does Words is brought in to develop messaging and language, set the course, and then day-to-day communications are managed in house.

-We specialize in messaged storytelling, with a specific emphasis on entitlement communications.
-DEIRs are our jam.
+We specialize in strategic communications and storytelling, with a specific emphasis on entitlement communications and collateral, general strategic messaging, and speech and presentation development.

 Indeed!
 Please reach out to us, tell us a little bit about your communications goals, and we'll share materials that are most relevant to you.